NEONScience/NEON-Data-Skills/tutorials/hyperspectral/RasterStack-RGB-Images-in-R-Using-HSI.md

 Now that the function is created, we can create our list of rasters.
 The list specifies which bands (or dimensions in our hyperspectral dataset) we want to include in our raster stack.
 Let's start with a typical RGB (red, green, blue) combination.
-We will use bands 58, 34, and 19.
+We will use bands 14, 9, and 4 (bands 58, 34, and 19 in a full NEON hyperspectral dataset).

 <div id="ds-dataTip" markdown="1">
 <i class="fa fa-star"></i>**Data Tip - wavelengths and bands:** Remember that
-you can look at the wavelengths dataset to determine the center wavelength value for each band.
+you can look at the wavelengths dataset in the HDF5 file to determine the center wavelength value for each band.
 </div>

     #create a list of the bands we want in our stack
-    rgb <- list(58,34,19)
+    rgb <- list(14,9,4) #list(58,34,19) when using full NEON hyperspectral dataset
     #lapply tells R to apply the function to each element in the list
-    rgb_rast <- lapply(rgb,band2Raster, file = f,
+    rgb_rast <- lapply(rgb,FUN=band2Raster, file = f,
                        noDataValue=myNoDataValue,
-                       xMin=xMin, yMin=yMin, res=1,
+                       extent=rasExt,
-                       crs=myCrs)
+                       CRS=myCRS)

     #check out the properties or rgb_rast
     #note that it displays properties of 3 rasters.